-When your problem is simple, then the solution is usually obvious and you will not have to follow the four steps mentioned earlier for decision making as a component of problem solving.
+When your problem is simple, then the solution is usually obvious and you will not have to follow the four steps mentioned earlier for decision-making as a component of problem-solving.

-So it follows that when you take this more formal process, your problem is complex and can be difficult to understand because there is a web of intermediate problems in the process of decision making and problem solving.
+So it follows that when you take this more formal process, your problem is complex and can be difficult to understand because there is a web of intermediate problems in the process of decision-making and problem-solving.

 Good news There are many tools you can use to understand the mess of this tunnel!
 Many of these help you to create a clear visual representation of the situation so that you better understand what’s going on for solving problems and making decisions.

-Problem-solving skills cover their definitions, importance, steps, and examples encompass every aspect of life, workplace, and business.
+Problem-solving skills cover their definitions, importance, steps, and examples and encompass every aspect of life, workplace, and business.
 Affinity diagrams are great for organizing information on various themes in various themes and for discovering relationships between them.

-Using our example of poor work, the cause-and-effect images will highlight that lack of training can contribute to the problem and they can show possible reasons such as overloading and technology issues due to work for problem solving and decision making examples.
+Using our example of poor work, the cause-and-effect images will highlight that lack of training can contribute to the problem and they can show possible reasons such as overloading and technology issues due to work for problem-solving and decision-making examples.

-Your problem arises in a business process when creating a flow chart, swim lane diagram, or system diagrams that will help you to see different functions and inputs fit together.
+Your problem arises in a business process when creating a flow chart, swim lane diagram, or system diagram that will help you to see different functions and inputs fit together.
 This will often help you identify a missing element or difficulty missing a problem.

-Drill-down techniques will help you to split your problems into smaller parts, each of which can be resolved properly with problem-solving and decision making in the workplace examples.
+Drill-down techniques will help you to split your problems into smaller parts, each of which can be resolved properly with problem-solving and decision-making in the workplace examples.